Puerto Rico sales tax creditors want to depose officials over 'conflicts'

-NEW YORK (Reuters) - Senior creditors of Puerto Rican debt backed by the island's sales tax revenues are seeking to depose government officials over what they see as conflicts of interest in how the U.S. territory manages its bond payments.
+NEW YORK, June 1 (Reuters) - Senior creditors of Puerto Rican debt backed by the island's sales tax revenues are seeking to depose government officials over what they see as conflicts of interest in how the U.S. territory manages its bond payments.

 As Puerto Rico sorts its way through the biggest bankruptcy in U.S. municipal history with $70 billion in bond debt and another $49 billion in pension liabilities, several creditor groups are litigating feverishly over who gets paid first.